burakbayramli/dersblog/sk/2025/04/aabb-randall.md

 James Randall (salvaged from [Wayback Machine](https://web.archive.org/web/20170821173618/https://www.azurefromthetrenches.com/introductory-guide-to-aabb-tree-collision-detection/))

-Those of you who read my Christmas break update will know I’ve taken a slight detour into low level graphics and games programming, writing a C++ voxel engine from the ground up for fun and a challenge.
-I’ve continued to tinker with it when I can and have since added support for voxel based sprites.
-In the screenshot below the aliens, player and bullet are all made up of voxels and move around the world space in a fashion vaguely reminiscent of the classic Space Invaders game..

-Though I realise it just looks like a flat textured mesh, and that a flat textured mesh would be many times more efficient than voxels for this, the ground is also made up voxels.

-Of course as soon as you add sprites or anything that moves to a world you start to think about detecting collisions and doing this efficiently remains an interesting area of development with different approaches being more or less optimal for different conditions.
+A[s] soon as you add sprites or anything that moves to a [game] world you start to think about detecting collisions and doing this efficiently remains an interesting area of development with different approaches being more or less optimal for different conditions.
 It’s